 Joan Marans Dim is the co-author of The Miracle on Washington Square: New York University and the author of the novel Recollections of a Rotten Kid.
 She grew up on the Upper West Side of Manhattan and has traveled the bridgesof New York City all her life.
 She now lives in Brooklyn.

-Harold Holzer, Senior Vice President for External Affairs at The Metropolitan Museum of Art, is one of the nation’s leading authorities on Lincoln and the political culture of the Civil War era.
-He served as co-chairman of the U.S. Abraham Lincoln Bicentennial Commission and has written, co-written, or edited 35 books.
+HAROLD HOLZER, Senior Vice President for External Affairs at The Metropolitan Museum of Art, is one of the nation’s leading authorities on Lincoln and the political culture of the Civil War era.
+He served as co chairman of the U.S. Abraham Lincoln Bicentennial Commission and has written, co written, or edited thirty-five books.

 “New York’s Golden Age of Bridges” uses paintings by Antonio Masi and essays by Joan Marans Dim to span the gaps in the skyline by focusing on the physical connections that helped create Greater New York."—The New York Times